wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-gallery-umbraco.md

 	![Published web site page][17MyPage]

-Thatâs it!
+That's it!
 You've successfully created a blog web app using Umbraco CMS, in just a few minutes.

 ##Additional Resources